Deepening Your Person-Centered, Dementia Care Practice: A Learning and Relearning Journey

 How to Attend Deepening Your Person-Centered, Dementia Care Practice: A Learning and Relearning Journey

-Please register here for each Session.
+Please register for each individual Session.
 A single registration enrolls you in the live webinar and optional Huddle Up.
 We suggest you aim to participate in all 12 live webinars.
 However, we know things come up, so each webinar and Huddle-Up will be recorded so you can access them after the live webinar.
-Links to the recordings will be emailed to registrants.
+Links to the recordings will be emailed to registrants and posted on this page.

 Keep in mind that ALL team members in a nursing home have the opportunity of supporting residents living with dementia, not just nursing.
 We encourage you to join the webinars with a team - perhaps a dedicated Memory Care Team or maybe an interdisciplinary group of staff who are interested in dementia care.